rmoff/rmoff-blog/content/post/lafs01e06.md

 metaData.getDriverVersion(): "1.18.0"
 ```

 Nice, we're getting somewhere!
-Unfortunately this is as far as we get.
+Unfortunately, this is as far as we get.
 If we remove the `-driverinfo` flag (which gave us the driver info as seen above) so that we can get into the SQL prompt itself, we hit a problem:

 ```bash
 $ java -cp "$PWD/*" \